6.5 Grendel vs. 300 Blackout: Which One Is Better?

 Home Defense: 6.5 Grendel vs. 300 AAC Blackout

-I’m not a fan of using a rifle for home defense because rifle cartridges are more likely to over-penetrate and endanger your family and neighbors.
-But that doesn’t mean you shouldn’t use one if that’s all you have available to you.
-While I prefer using a shotgun or pistol for home defense, a rifle is better than nothing, especially when it’s chambered in one of these cartridges.
+I'm not a fan of using a rifle for home defense.
+Rifle cartridges are more likely to over-penetrate and endanger your family and neighbors.
+But that doesn't mean you shouldn't use one if that's all you have available to you.
+While I prefer using a shotgun or pistol for home defense, a rifle is better than nothing – especially when it's chambered for either of these cartridges.

 The 300 Blackout wins this section because it was created for close-quarters combat.